Vauxhall Corsa Review 2023 | Top Gear

 So what’s it like to drive?

 Corsas of old were wooden to drive, and nowhere near as lively and vivacious as the equivalent Fiesta.
 No longer.
-This is a mature, crisp, well mannered car that’s reassuring and well controlled on the road.
+This is a mature, crisp, well-mannered car that’s reassuring and well controlled on the road.
 It doesn’t fizz with energy, but it's well damped and insulated, comes across as robust and capable, and doesn’t wilt at the first sign of a corner.
+Click through to the Driving tab for more.

-What a shame that the bland and incongruous cabin lets the Corsa down.
-It’s dark up front, cramped in the back and there’s little sense of style, ambition or attraction – all things that the Peugeot 208 does well at.
-Head to the Interior tab of this review for the full breakdown.
+What a shame then that the bland and incongruous cabin lets the Corsa down.
+It’s dark up front, cramped in the back and there’s little sense of style, ambition or attraction; all things that the Peugeot 208 does well at.
+Head to the Interior tab for the full breakdown.

 How much does it cost?